ronf/asyncssh/docs/index.rst

 -----------

 AsyncSSH also provides SFTP support.
-The following code shows an example of starting an SFTP client and requestng the download of a file:
+The following code shows an example of starting an SFTP client and requesting the download of a file:

    .. include:: ../examples/sftp_client.py
       :literal: